Mike Mills & Robert McDuffie – Concerto for Violin, Rock Band and String Orchestra

 Mike Mills and Robert McDuffie have been close friends since they were teenagers growing up in Macon, Georgia.
 Now, inspired by the blurred lines between contemporary classical audiences, pop and contemporary music, McDuffie has commissioned a new composition from R.E.M.’s Mike Mills- one of the most prolific song-writer/composer/collaborators from the world of rock and pop.

 R.E.M. was formed in 1980, in Athens, Georgia, by singer Michael Stipe, guitarist Peter Buck, bassist Mike Mills, and drummer Bill Berry.
 One of the first popular alternative rock bands, R.E.M. gained early popular attention from its first single, “Radio Free Europe”, in 1981.
 After three decades of record breaking CD sales, sold-out live performances in the largest rock venues in the world, and induction into the Rock and Roll Hall of Fame (2007), R.E.M amicably disbanded in 2011.
 Their legacy and fan base remains very strong, demonstrated by over 4.6 million Facebook fans.

 In June 2016, the Toronto Symphony Orchestra, conducted by music director, Peter Oundjian, performed the world premiere of this dynamic and adventurous new violin concerto.
 The concerto, with orchestration and additional music by David Mallamud, featured McDuffie, performing the solo violin part, a four-member rock band, led by composer, Mills (bass and keyboard) along with two electric guitarists, and a drummer, who will perform with a string orchestra.

 5HE is proud to tour with Mike Mills and Robert McDuffie this fall performing Mills’ Concerto at several different venues across the US!
-Philip Glass’ Symphony No. 3 will also be included on the program.
+Phillip Glass’ Symphony No. 3 will also be included on the program.